 We didn’t do this – to be honest, I forgot to look it up – but you can actually take a Lamborghini factory tour.
 It takes place in the original Lamborghini factory and takes you through the entire assembly of a Lamborghini Aventador V12.

-While you can visit the museum any day it’s open, you need to book in advance for the factory visit.
+While you can visit the Lamborghini Museum any day it’s open, you need to book in advance for the Lamborghini factory visit.

 7 Lamborghini facts